Chelsea Haynes gives a big dose of Positivitea

 ST. LOUIS – We are almost to spring, and everyone’s mood tends to be more upbeat.

-Don’t’ wait for longer days.
-Chelsea shared a word, bump up your mood and the day!
+However, don’t wait for longer days; Chelsea has a few words to brighten your mood and your day!
 Make a great one.

 by: Stephanie Knight